getcarina/getcarina.com/_references/006-application-logging.md

 This section describes how you can use the different log types to log your applications.

 #### json-file log driver
 By default the Docker daemon uses the `json-file` logging driver.
-You can access the for the applications running in the containers on the daemon by using the `docker logs <containerNameOrId>` command.
+You can access the logs for the applications running in the containers on the daemon by using the `docker logs <containerNameOrId>` command.

 1. Start a container.
-For example: `$ docker run --name redis1 -d redis`
+For example, run: `$ docker run --name redis1 -d redis`
-1. View the log for the container `$ docker logs redis1`
+1. View the log for the container by running `$ docker logs redis1`

 The following log from the `redis1` container is displayed: